 - 1. Install DC Agent and User Service.
 To ensure a smooth DC Agent installation: - Make sure the Windows Computer Browser service is running on the server.
 (The installer attempts to enable the service if it is not running.) - Run the installer with an account that has both local and domain administrator privileges. - 2.
-Use the Web Security manager to configure Websense software to communicate with DC Agent (see Configuring DC Agent settings, page 7). - If User Service is running on a Linux machine, be sure to complete the WINS setup steps included in the configuration instructions. - Optionally, also configure Websense software to prompt users for logon information if transparent identification fails or is not available.
-See the Web Security Help (version 7.7) or version 7.8) for details. - 3.
-Use the Web Security manager to identify directory clients for policy enforcement.
+Use the TRITON Manager to configure your product to communicate with DC Agent (see Configure DC Agent settings, page 7). - If User Service is running on a Linux machine, be sure to complete the WINS setup steps included in the configuration instructions. - Optionally, also configure your software to prompt users for logon information if transparent identification fails or is not available.
+See the Administrator Help for details. - 3.
+Use the TRITON Manager to identify directory clients for policy enforcement.